ITensor/website/docs/tutorials/fermions/main.md

 represents an operator does not automatically "know" about fermion anticommutation rules.
 Even if we put in minus signs to correctly define the action of a fermionic operator on a single site of a lattice model, it will still lack the correct behavior in a system with multiple sites unless we enforce the right behavior.

+(Note that AutoMPO does automatically give the correct behavior&mdash;<a href="#autompo">more on this below</a>.)

 So in ITensor (up to and including version 2.x) the way we deal with fermionic systems is to actually work with bosonic operators plus non-local "string" operators, first